-• Inputs 1 to 5 are network inputs for optical connects to 'Etherface-1' device.
-See Etherface-1 device datasheet for details.

-Connections are to be established using appropriate SFP+ modules.
+- Inputs 1 to 5 are network inputs for optical connects to 'Etherface-1' device, directly connected or via Ethernet switch.
+See Etherface-1 device datasheet for details. - Connections are to be established using appropriate SFP+ modules, see warning below - Interlace signals are supported.